 You need to give enough detail for officials to review your trip and forward the notice to the U.S. Marshals Service.

-That agency can share the information with foreign law enforcement, so your paperwork should be accurate and complete.
+That agency can share the information with foreign law enforcement.
+So your paperwork should be accurate and complete.

 That agency may share your travel details with foreign law enforcement, so make your paperwork accurate and complete.